sameedshoaibb/devops-web-api/README.md

 What it does: Terraform creates the cloud infrastructure, then Ansible configures it with all DevOps tools.

-### 02- Care-Banking-Api Folder
+### 02- Care-Banking-App Folder
-The actual Banking API application that gets built and deployed.
+The actual Banking application that gets built and deployed.

 What it contains:
-- **Source code** - Node.js/TypeScript banking API with 6 endpoints for account management, user and admin routes.
+- **Source code** - Node.js/TypeScript banking application with 6 endpoints for account management, user and admin routes.

 - **Helm charts** - Kubernetes deployment configuration with environment-specific values for dev, staging, and production.
 The platform architecture supports all three environments, with production currently active.
 Development and staging environments are configured and ready for future setup.
 Contains Kubernetes templates for pods, services, storage, security, and more.